Guide to a Perfect 3-Day Weekend in Bend

 Sunday Itinerary in Bend

-- 12PM = If you’re a golfer, make a tee time at cute Widgi Creek or try your luck on a golf-board at beautiful Tetherow Golf Course, with its breath-taking mountain views.
+- 12PM = If you’re a golfer, make a tee time at cute Widgi Creek, or try your luck on a golf-board at beautiful Tetherow Golf Course, with its breath-taking mountain views.
 If you’re headed back to Portland, stop off at Smith Rock outside of Madras for some rock-climbing & hiking: this is a STUNNING outdoor, natural area!!!
 And dogs are welcome.
 Even if you don’t enjoy hiking, great photos can be taken right from the parking lot.

 - 3PM = Grab a massage at one of my two favorite massage places in town: Amazing Foot Spa in south Bend has a killer $40 full-body, fully-clothed massage, where they start by soaking your feet while giving you a scalp massage.
 H-E-L-L-O!!!
 Amazing.
 For a more upscale experience with showers & an infrared sauna: try Anjou Spa on the west side.

 - 4:30PM = Sunday afternoons are all about enjoying happy hour outside.
 My favorite spots: 10 Barrel West Side, Crux Fermentation Project (huge grassy lawn & pet-friendly ~ but can be touristy), Avid Cider (locals-favorite), On Tap (bomb outdoor food trucks & 20+ beer/ciders on tap) on the east side, or Bend Brewing Company ~ which has a large outdoor area & plenty of seating on the Deschutes River.
+Bend is known for its food truck scene: Podski (across from River Pig), The Bite (in Tumalo), & Midtown Yacht Club (east side of town), are all really popular spots that are kid & dog-friendly.

 Guide to a Perfect 3-Day Weekend in Bend

 That’s it for an epic long weekend in Bend!
-There are sooo many good spots that I couldn’t even fit in here ~ this is just Round #1 on Bend, I’ll write about it some more in coming weeks…
+There are sooo many good spots that I couldn’t fit in here ~ this is just Round #1 on Bend, I’ll write about it some more in coming weeks…